Hialeah, Florida, Car Accident Lawyer

 Car accident insurance rules in Florida require drivers to file with their own insurance companies unless they meet certain requirements.
 Knowing when you meet those requirements and when you should file a lawsuit against the at-fault driver is often complicated.
 An experienced Hialeah car accident lawyer can help you make decisions and get the compensation you need.

 For a free legal consultation on your car accident injury case, call me, attorney Jared Newman, today.
 At my firm, Jared Newman, Esq., I can go over your case and help you understand your next steps.
 I can also advise you on when to settle and when to take the at-fault driver to trial.
-For a free case consultation, call my firm at 954-281-7709.
+For a free case consultation, call my firm today.

 Limitations On Lawsuits In Hialeah Car Accident Cases